mnoferestibrocku/dataset-repo/README.md

 While you can run the experiment in any environment, it's worth noting that the provided dataset was generated on a machine with specifications outlined in the "[system-info.txt](https://github.com/mnoferestibrocku/dataset-repo/blob/main/system-info.txt)" file.

 # Kernel Tracing
+To capture these events, we employ LTTng (Linux Tracing Toolkit: next generation), an open-source tracing tool.
+LTTng is renowned for its minimal overhead and scalability, making it suitable for tracing both the Linux kernel and user space applications.
+Each trace event is characterized by attributes such as Timestamp, CPU, event type (e.g., system call, interrupt), event details (e.g., IP address), process ID (PID), and thread ID (TID).
+To gather these essential attributes, LTTng utilizes tracepoints, strategically positioned hooks within the code that permit function probes to attach during runtime.

+In our artifact, we establish a channel composed of eight buffers, each boasting a size of 64MB.
+All system calls and events are enabled within this channel.
+Furthermore, we include context information including process name, PID, and TID to the events.
+The specifics of tracing are encapsulated in the "[tracing.sh](https://github.com/mnoferestibrocku/dataset-repo/blob/main/KernelTracing/tracing.sh)" script, which outlines the tracing configurations and procedures.

 # Experiment Scenario
 Following figure gives an overview of the scenario used to create the system artifact.